-Read about our Research Strategy Patient Panel and the vital role they are currently playing in helping us to set our research priorities, so that we can continue to have the biggest impact possible.
+Read about our Research Strategy Patient Panel and the vital role they played in helping us to set our research priorities, so that we can continue to have the biggest impact possible.

-With the help of our Research Strategy Patient Panel, we're in the process of defining a research strategy that will outline our research priorities over the next five years.
+With the help of our Research Strategy Patient Panel, we have now finalised and published Our Research Strategy.
+This outlines our research priorities over the next five years.

 This will help us to ensure that we fund the most important research, that could lead to plenty more incredible breakthroughs in blood cancer research.

 Through the implementation of our research strategy, we want to accelerate the rate of progress in blood cancer research, so that we can beat blood cancer sooner and improve the outlook for anyone diagnosed with blood cancer.

 We invited people affected by blood cancer to apply for a place on our panel, which was launched in May 2020.

 We aimed to have as inclusive and diverse a panel as possible.
 The panel was made up of 14 people, whose wide range of experiences helped to inform our vital work.
 This covered age, gender, different types of blood cancer and backgrounds.